on3moy/Student_Picker_Tkinter/README.md

 ## Usage

-Prepare your CSV file.
+Prepare your txt file.

-1. Create a CSV file containing your student names.
-For best results, the CSV should have no header and list the student names in the first column.
+1. Create a txt file containing your student names.
+For best results, the txt should have no header and list the student names in the first column.
 For example:

-    ```csv
+    ```txt
     Alice
     Bob
     Charlie